What is Data Lineage?

 • How Data Lineage Works

-• Data Lineage Techniques
+• What is Data Lineage in Data Integration?

-• 5 Data Lineage Best Practices
+• Five Data Lineage Best Practices

 • Data Lineage Use Cases